AminMAD86/Buy-and-setup-netcup-vps/README.md

 In scp you can manage your vps.
 Link: https://www.servercontrolpanel.de/SCP/
 # client
 After getting your vps, you need a client to connect to your vps through SSH.
-Download and use moboxterm or termius search them in google
+Download and use moboxterm or termius.

+search them in google
 (personally I'm using moboxterm pro cracked version)
 # connect to your vps
 Connect to the vps via Mobaxterm

 1- Click session and open SSH tab

 2- Enter root@yourIPaddress in remote host

 3- Click on OK and then a terminal opens which needs your password, Copy it & Paste it in the terminal by clicking Mouse Middle Scroll Wheel.
 (Password will be hidden in terminal)

 you have successfully connected to your vps.